javiearth/git-course/git-course.md

 Using `git checkout` with the name of a branch moves the HEAD (where we're working) to the last commit of that branch.
 Alternatively you can write the hash if you want, but in this case this is faster.

-### 1.8 Discarding changes and recovering versions.
+### 1.8 Discarding changes and recovering versions

 The command checkout allows us to move between commits, but doesn't change the history of the project.